gitKrystan/2025-emberfest/slides.md

 We're going to explore a new library, with new patterns.
 We're going to "boldly go where our data has never gone before."

-* Today we're talking about WarpDrive.
+* Buckle up, because today we're talking about WarpDrive.

 Set your data layer to stun.
 -->